google-research/multinerf/README.md

 You may need to reduce the batch size (`Config.batch_size`) to avoid out of memory errors.
-If you do this, but want to preserve quality, be sure to increase the number of training iterations by whatever scale factor you decreased batch size.
+If you do this, but want to preserve quality, be sure to increase the number of training iterations and decrease the learning rate by whatever scale factor you decrease batch size by.

 ## Citation
 If you use this software package, please cite whichever constituent paper(s)